-We may also process personal data of third parties with whom we do not have or have a customer relationship, for example to protect your and our interests.
-We can do this, among other things, in the context of fraud prevention and the inventory of stakeholders.
+We may process personal data of third parties with whom we do not have or have a customer relationship, for example if you rent a house including energy.
+Or to protect your and our interests, for example in the context of fraud prevention and the inventory of stakeholders at infrastructure projects.

-- Eneco has personal data if you have provided it to us and in case you use our services and/or products.
-Eneco can also obtain this data by consulting public sources and/or by enriching data via third parties.
-Here you will find an overview (in Dutch) of the categories of personal data per group company.
+Eneco has personal data if you have provided it to us or you use our products and/or services.
+Eneco can also obtain this data by consulting public sources and/or by enriching data via third parties, such as for carrying out a credit check.
+Here you will find an overview of the categories of personal data as they are processed per Eneco group company.

 Entering and performing a contract between you and Eneco

-a) To be able to enter into and establish a customer relationship with you
+a.
+To enter into and establish a customer relationship with you

-For this we can also use information about you that we get from others.
+For this we can also use information about you that we receive from others.
 For example, the company that performs the creditworthiness survey for us.
-The data we receive from you and have recorded about you can also be used to make analyses to assess whether you are eligible for a particular product.

 If you are our customer, we want to be of service to you.
-We process your personal data for the performance of the contracts that we have concluded with you and for the provision of our services to you.
-We cannot provide you services without using your details.
-For example, we use your name and (e-mail) address information for our administration and to maintain contact with you.
-We also use your personal data for answering your questions and handling complaints and disputes.
-We also record conversations, for example phone calls and chat sessions that you conduct with us.
-This also applies to the questions you ask us by e-mail, app, chat or by telephone.
-We do this in the context of (legal) evidence.
-This allows us to check our agreements with you at a later date.
+We process your personal data for the performance of the contracts that we have concluded with you or a third party (for example with your landlord if you rent a house including energy) and for the provision of our products and/or services to you.
+We cannot provide you products and/or services without using your details.
+We use your name and (e-mail) address information for our administration and to maintain contact with you.
+We also use your personal data for answering your questions and handling complaints and disputes, also after the expiration of the contract.
+We record conversations, for example phone calls and chat sessions that you conduct with us.
+This also applies to the questions you ask us by e-mail, mail, app, chat or telephone.
+We do this for training purposes (legitimate interest) and to allow us to check our agreements with you at a later date and in the context of (legal) evidence.
 But we also need your data, for example, to make our service provision technically possible.

 If you do not pay your (annual) bill(s) (on time), even after we have sent you a reminder, we can transfer our claim on you to a third party for collection.
 This party will then receive from us the details that are required to collect the claim, such as your name, address details and the invoice in question.

 Eneco offers part of its services via the Eneco App.
 The personal data Eneco processes can also be processed via the Eneco App.
-The processing of personal data via the Eneco App is also covered by this privacy statement.
+You can find more information about this in the App.
 If you have a smart meter and use the Eneco App, we use your (measurement) data to give you insight into your energy use.

 If you have contact with Eneco for professional purposes, we can process your personal data.
 For example, to determine whether you can represent your company.
 Or to maintain contact with the company you work for.